 The points rebate is capped at 1,000,000 bonus points per calendar year.

-Like many other premium travel cards, the Business Platinum offers complimentary Priority Pass Select membership.
+Like many other premium travel cards, Quidget_BizPlat offers complimentary Priority Pass Select membership.
 This card also grants you access to the Amex Global Lounge Selection, which includes the Amex Centurion Lounge network, Escape Lounges, and Plaza Premium lounges.
 You can also access Delta Sky Club when flying Delta, and select Lufthansa lounges when flying Lufthansa.

-Access to Delta Sky Club makes the Business Platinum card's lounge benefits standout, assuming you fly Delta.
+Access to Delta Sky Club makes the lounge benefits of Quidget_BizPlat standout, assuming you fly Delta.
 This can be very useful to some folks, since no other card has a similar benefit.

 $200 Airline Credit

 Once you select a qualifying airline, you will receive up to $200 in statement credits per calendar year when you charge incidental fees to your Business Platinum card.
 Charges to any of the additional cards on your account also trigger the credit.
 The qualifying airlines are:

 - Alaska Airlines